hwetsman/Addiction_Diagnosis_Andtreatment_Manual/Part_Thirteen_12_Steps_For_Doctors.md

 often we are upset by the action of others when we had no role at all in triggering their behavior.
-The fourth step still gives us a tool to deal with our feelings, because we still have a role in producing the upset even if we didn’t produce the behavior.
+The fourth step still gives us a tool to deal with our feelings, because we still have a role in producing the upset even if we didn’t produce the offender's behavior.
 An example of this is often necessary.
 Let’s say someone cuts in front of you in traffic.
 You didn’t make him do it, but you’re angry about it.
 What did you do to put yourself in a position to be hurt?
 Things like this often come up and such answers as “I expect others to respect me in